 Working Papers

-In the aftermath of the sovereign debt crisis, the Central Bank of Hungary implemented a great-scale fund-ing-for-lending scheme designed specifically to subsidize Small and Medium Enterprises' (SMEs) access to external finance.
-I identify this policy in the SVAR framework as asymmetric credit supply shocks specific to SME lending.
-During the post-crisis recovery, such shocks had a substantial, positive effect on lending conditions and the real economy.
-For a unit of lending, these shocks had a larger and more persistent effect on output than general credit supply shocks.
-Moreover, rather than supplanting lending to large enterprises, the program had considerable positive spillover effects on this sector as well.
+In the aftermath of the sovereign debt crisis, the Central Bank of Hungary implemented a large-scale funding-for-lending scheme designed specifically to subsidize Small and Medium Enterprises' (SMEs) access to external finance.
+This unique policy design allows me to identify the effects of this program as asymmetric credit supply shocks specific to the SME sector.
+I find that, compared to general credit supply shocks, such shocks had a larger and more persistent effect on output for a given unit of lending, substantially improving lending conditions and supporting the real economy during the post-crisis recovery.
+Moreover, rather than crowding out lending to large enterprises, the program also produced considerable positive spillover effects on this sector.
 These results are robust to different proxies of economic performance and alternative identification strategies.
-I conclude that under tight lending conditions funding for lending schemes are more effective if concentrated to SMEs.
+I conclude that under tight lending conditions, funding for lending schemes are more effective if concentrated on SMEs.

 We develop a DSGE model to analyze a macroprudential policy framework.
 We use it to describe the Hungarian economy and the key regulatory constraints implemented there: the loan‐to‐value and the debt‐service‐to‐income caps imposed on mortgage borrowers and the minimum capital requirement imposed on banks.
 Our model is novel in the way it treats the borrowing caps as soft constraints, which makes it easy to analyze multiple non‐redundant borrowing constraints.
 We also show an estimation strategy that involves a variation of impulse‐response matching and accounts for the lack of historical data concerning the conduct of macroprudential policy, a common problem.